turecross321/SoundShapesServer/docs/index.md

 ## End-point: Remove Level

-### ⚠️ Administrators can do this on any level.
-Non-administrators can only do this on their own levels.
+### ⚠️ Moderators (or higher) can do this on any level.
+People with default permissions can only do this on their own levels.

 ### Method: POST